zzq1234567890/epg/README.md

 5.Adding the epg of local tv channels of hebei&guangdong province .

-6.Adding the epg of some JOY new channels
+6.Adding the epg of some HOY new channels